bedita/docs/source/uploading_files.rst

   In this case the upload will follow the classic BEdita flow putting the file uploaded in the path defined in configuration as ``$config['mediaRoot']`` and reachable from ``$config['mediaUrl']`` url unless you follow the below convention.

-* if you need to handle the upload in a way different from BEdita the object model must **implements** two methods:
+* if you need to handle the upload in a way different the object model must **implements** two methods:

  .. php:method:: apiUpload(File $source, array $options)